codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 * **YAML**: for Helm values or any other generic information
 * **Secret YAML**: for above, but encrypts the contents

+>RBAC is supported for all types of shared configurations.

 You can create as many shared snippets as you want (with unique names).

 ### Using external secrets as values